jdcauley/goodcitizen.github.io/_harp/copy.md

 #### Email
 The largest percentage email interactions in 2013 took place on mobile devices.
 Get your message to customers no matter what device they use and increase the effectiveness of you email efforts.

+#### Startup Development & Consultation
+If you are a startup looking for some help with user experience, application design, front-end develop, or anything else, we'd love to help.